lezhang-thu/self-critical.extracted/README.md

 After the XE training, we can restart the training using self-critical for an extra number of epochs, which is the difference of `max_epcoh`s in `configs/fc_rl.yml` and `configs/fc.yml`.

-We need to copy the pretrained XE trained model, as follows.
+We need to copy the pretrained XE trained model as follows.

 ```bash
 mkdir log_fc_rl